gnames/gna-sensu-wrapper-cookbook/README.md

-eol-sensu-wrapper Cookbook
+gna-sensu-wrapper Cookbook
 ===========================

-EOL Sensu cookbook installs and configures a Sensu server and clients to monitor servers' state and collect statistical metrics.
+GNA Sensu cookbook installs and configures a Sensu server and clients to monitor servers' state and collect statistical metrics.
 This cookbook requires creation of  2 data bags **sensu** and **sensu_checks** (see description below)

 Requirements
 ------------
-- `sensu` -- Sensu cookbook provides all the resources required by eol-sensu-wrapper
+- `sensu` -- Sensu cookbook provides all the resources required by gna-sensu-wrapper

 Attributes
 ----------

-#### eol-sensu-cookbook::default
+#### gna-sensu-cookbook::default
 <table>
   <tr>
     <th>Key</th>